About Rob

 People describe me as friendly, kind, talented in many things, curious, and wise.
 Sounds about right to me.

-I’ve got tertiary qualifications in teaching, science, and psychology, and have trained and worked professionally as a radio broadcaster.
+I have tertiary qualifications in teaching, science, and psychology, and have trained and worked professionally as a radio broadcaster.

 For 25 years I worked either for organisations or myself as a trainer, coach, and speaker in the areas of interpersonal and group communication, leadership, influence, and managing change.